andreamazza89/TTT/README.md

 - The CpuPlayer class uses the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) to evaluate the best possible move to make.
-This also takes depth into account so that for two moves with the same final outcome, one that takes fewer steps to achieve has a higher score.
+This also takes depth into account so that for two moves with the same final outcome, one that takes fewer steps to achieve gets a higher score.
 The main limitation of this algorithm is the number of processes involved, as it goes through every possible scenario for every move available on the board.
 For an empty board (9 moves available), this equates to going through 9!
 (362880) scenarios.
 The first measure to overcome this, is to simply use a brute force approach when there are 9 options available and simply return a corner move (this gives the opponent most chances to make a mistake according to [this] (https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy)).
-The next step in improving the efficiency of the algorithm would be to use [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
+The next step in improving the efficiency of the algorithm would be to add [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
 This is not used in the current implementation.
 - There is a common abstraction for Human and Cpu players, as these have the same public interface and are effectively a 'Player' duck type.
-The _name_ and _flag_ attribute readers have the exact same behaviour for the two classes, so that a potential improvement would be to create a superclass that the two inherit from.
+The _name_ and _flag_ attribute readers have the exact same behaviour for the two classes, so that a potential improvement could be to create a superclass that the two inherit from.
 This however seems overkill at this point as the crossover between the two is so small and it feels safer to leave the small repetition in behaviour, to be extracted -if needed- in the future, when and if a superclass makes itself more evident.